ENSTA-U2IS-AI/torch-uncertainty/docs/source/references.rst

 References
 ==========

-Please find an exhaustive list of the references used in this library through the sections below.
+Please find an exhaustive list of the references of the models, metrics, and datasets used in this library through the sections below.

 Uncertainty Models
 ------------------